 Rarer cards than the Big Three

 There are a dozen or perhaps more cards rarer still than the Big Three, but they don’t have quite the mystique, because they appeared in obscure sets.
 The Big Three came from popular, attractive, historically significant and well-known sets that eluded collectors for decades.

 The most noteworthy scarce non-Big Three card is the 1914 Baltimore News Babe Ruth.
 Its value exceeds that of Lajoie and Plank and may someday overtake Wagner, by virtue of being Ruth’s rookie card.
 But it is far more obscure.
 Only about 10 of these cards exist, and collectors outside of Baltimore didn’t even know about it until the late 1980s.
 Being from an obscure set that few people know about drags this card’s value down.
 Even people who aren’t baseball fans know about the T-206 Wagner.
 They probably can’t remember the T-206 designation.
 But they know about this tobacco card from around 1910 of a guy named Wagner with a funny first name that’s worth crazy amounts of money.
 That’s mystique.

-With Ruth, it makes sense that he would have cards older than his 1933 Goudey card, given that he retired in 1935.
+With Ruth, it makes sense that he would have cards older than his 1933 Goudey cards, given that he retired in 1935.
 But not everyone can name one.

 There are several other Ruth cards from the 1920s that are more scarce than Wagner, as well as cards of lesser-known players.
 But all come from obscure sets Without a large following from set collectors, their value stays lower.
 Notoriety plays a big part in value, so for that reason, only the 1914 Baltimore News Ruth reaches Big Three heights in value.